Rakibulhasan70/wareHouse-client-site/README.md

 My Electronic Grocery

+## Got to my project link and enjoy it
+This is my project Live site link [https://assignment-11-client-a557f.web.app/](https://assignment-11-client-a557f.web.app/)to view in your browser.

 ## project description
 This is  My Electronic Grocery website.
 In this wesite i was showing my all products which is very qualityful.
 And i also showoing some speciall offer prodcuts.
 If you are not login you can not show all products and order some products and update.But if you are try to login with fake token i can not permission to you for login.
 Overall this is my simple grocery website.